Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Introduction and Excerpt from "My Childhood Home I See Again"

-The Great Emancipator, who was renowned for his poetic renderings in the Emancipation Proclamation and the Gettysburg Address, also scribbled some fine verse in addition to his political tracts.
-The sixteenth president did, in fact, leave a body of work that does indeed qualify as poetry.
+The sixteenth president, called the Great Emancipator, who was renowned for his poetic renderings in the Emancipation Proclamation and the Gettysburg Address, also scribbled some fine verse in addition to his political tracts.
+The first Republican president did, in fact, leave a body of work that does indeed qualify as poetry.

 (Please note: The spelling, "rhyme," was introduced into English by Dr. Samuel Johnson through an etymological error.
 For my explanation for using only the original form, please see "Rime vs Rhyme: An Unfortunate Error.")